“THE ADVENTURER AMONG THE DUTCH JAZZ VOCALISTS” (Erik van den Berg, Volkskrant) Winner of the EDISON JAZZ AWARD 2001 (Dutch Grammy)

 - 2018 Keynote Masterclass on duo-playing at Eurovox – The Hague

 - 2017 Keynote Masterclass ICVT – Stockholm, Sweden

 - 2017 International Jazz Voice Conference IJVC – Helsinki, Finland

-- 2016 The annual meeting of the French Singing Teachers Association (AFPC)
+- 2016 Lecture nd masterclass at the annual meeting of the French Singing Teachers Association (AFPC)

 - 2015 Eurovox – Riga, Latvia